probablyanxious/hist1900-memex/docs/index.md

 ##### Table of Contents

 **Source notes**
-<sub>[Source notes](https://probablyanxious.github.io/hist1900-memex/Source%20Notes/A.%20Index/) are where you will find the bibliographic information on what I've read and linked for this memex.</sub>
+<br><sub>[Source notes](https://probablyanxious.github.io/hist1900-memex/Source%20Notes/A.%20Index/) are where you will find the bibliographic information on what I've read and linked for this memex.</sub><br>

 - [[As We May Think]]